Are you Hospitalented?

 Do I need a visa to visit Ghana?

 U.S. Citizens do need a visa.
-We are working with the embassy to help expedite all registrants and facilitators.
 Additional information can be found HERE.

 Do I need to receive certain shots to visit Ghana?